freedomofpress/securedrop-docs/docs/admin/installation/apply_sdw.rst

-Apply Configuration to *Admin Workstation*
+Apply configuration to *Admin Workstation*
 =====================================================

 With the servers installed and configured, the final step is to install the SecureDrop Application on the *Admin Workstation* and fully configure the machine.

 .. _install_configure_securedrop_app:

-Install and Configure the SecureDrop App
+Install and configure the SecureDrop app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - These steps should be performed from a ``dom0`` terminal. **Start a dom0 terminal** via |qubes_menu| **▸** |qubes_menu_gear| **▸ Other Tools ▸ Xfce Terminal**.